Performing Arts: Music

 Mitchell L. H. Douglas, Associate Professor of English at Indiana University-Purdue University Indianapolis (IUPUI), is a founding member of the Affrilachian Poets, a Cave Canem fellow, and Poetry Editor for PLUCK!: the Journal of Affrilachian Arts & Culture.
 His second poetry collection blak al-fə bet, winner of the 2011 Lexi Rudnitsky/Editor’s Choice Award, is available from Persea Books.
 His debut collection, Cooling Board: A Long-Playing Poem, was a runner-up for the 2007 Stan and Tom Wick Poetry Prize, a semifinalist for the 2007 Blue Lynx Prize, and a semifinalist for the 2006 Crab Orchard Series in Poetry First Book Award.
 In 2010, Cooling Board was nominated for an NAACP Image Award in the Outstanding Literary Work-Poetry category and a Hurston/Wright Legacy Award.
 His poetry has appeared in Callaloo, The Ringing Ear: Black Poets Lean South (University of Georgia Press), Crab Orchard Review, and Zoland Poetry Volume II (Zoland Books) among others.

-Artist of Color; Black Art; Visual Arts: Illustration, Painting, Sculpture
+Artist of Color; Black/African American; Visual Arts: Illustration, Painting, Sculpture

 In my little corner of the web, Deangelo Douglas art represents the weird void in my brain that processes the reality in front of me.
 I have a deep appreciation for the ’80s and early 2000’s late-night anime.
 My other passion outside of art is hiking.
 I hope to hike all of the Nationals parks by the time I’m 35.